 The Board of Directors has overall responsibility for the establishment and oversight of the Bank's risk management framework.
-The Bank has the Asset-Liability Management Committee (ALCO) and the Credit Committee that are responsible for developing the Bank's risk management policies in their specific areas.
+The Bank has the Assets & Liabilities Committee (ALCO) and the Credit Committee that are responsible for developing the Bank's risk management policies in their specific areas.
 The Bank also has an independent Risk Management function.
 The aim of risk management is to create value for stakeholders by supporting the Bank in achieving its goals and objectives, and ultimately ensuring that the risks are commensurate with the rewards.

-To enhance its risk oversight efforts, the Board of Directors established a Risk Committee during the period under review with a mandate to monitor the Bank's compliance with its risk management policies and procedures, and to review the adequacy of the Bank's risk management framework, including its risk appetite and strategy.
-This committee has been combined with the current Audit Committee, which committee has been renamed as the Audit and Risk Committee.
+To enhance its risk oversight efforts, the Board of Directors established a Risk Committee with a mandate to monitor the Bank's compliance with its risk management policies and procedures, and to review the adequacy of the Bank's risk management framework, including its risk appetite and strategy.
+This committee has been combined with the current Audit Committee, which committee has been renamed as the Audit & Risk Committee.